isotopp/isotopp.github.io/content/posts/2020-09-07-mysql-generated-columns-and-virtual-indexes.md

 JSON cannot be indexed.

 But MySQL 8 offers another feature that comes in handy: Generated columns and indexes on those.
-Let's look at the parts, step by step, and how to make them work, because they are useful even outside of the context of JSON.
+Let's look at the parts, step by step, and how to make them work, because they are useful even outside the context of JSON.

 ## An example table